Chapter 5. Git Grandmastery

 I Stand Corrected

 Did you just commit, but wish you had typed a different message?
-Realized you forgot to add a file?
-Then:
+Then run:

 $ git commit --amend